KWMalik/eVote/README.md

 out of the public github repo. <bold>To Install: </bold>

 - A mysql server needs to be running with an eVote user and database.
+- Run 'cabal install' in the repo directory